klausendias/InstallJava/README.md

 ## Testing
 This has been successfully tested on a few different MacBooks and ran without error.
-This script has also been tested on a few different university computers (Macs) and without error.

 This has not been tested on Linux or Windows.